AtlasNX/Kosmos/HowToCompile.md

 3. It should now have compiled it - The location is often pretty easy to find:
     - You'll get a .nro for EdiZon, AppstoreNX, GagOrder, SDFilesUpdater and hbmenu
     - You'll get a .kip from dreport, sys-ftpd
-4. Replace the old one in the compiled folder
+4. Replace the old one in the Hekate folder

 **Some files are called slightly different in the compiled folder - Please rename your newly compiled files in that case!**

 Submodule | Folder it has to go to
 ----------|-----------------------
-EdiZon | Replace the .nacp and .nro in compiled/switch/edizon AppstoreNX | Replace the .nro in compiled/switch/appstore GagOrder | Replace the .nro in compiled/switch SDFilesUpdater | Replace the .nro in compiled/switch/SDFilesUpdater hbmenu | Replace the .nro on root dreport | Replace the .kip in compiled/modules sys-ftpd | Replace the .kip in compiled/modules
+EdiZon | Replace the .nacp and .nro in Hekate/switch/edizon AppstoreNX | Replace the .nro in Hekate/switch/appstore GagOrder | Replace the .nro in Hekate/switch SDFilesUpdater | Replace the .nro in Hekate/switch/SDFilesUpdater hbmenu | Replace the .nro on root dreport | Replace the .kip in Hekate/modules sys-ftpd | Replace the .kip in Hekate/modules

 ## **Homebrew Loader**

 1. Go into the Homebrew Loader folder (hbl) and type ```make```
-2. Copy hbl.nsp to "compiled/atmosphere/titles/010000000000100D/exefs/" and rename it to main (No extension, just main)
+2. Copy hbl.nsp to "Hekate/atmosphere/titles/010000000000100D/exefs/" and rename it to main (No extension, just main)
-3. Copy hbl.npdm to "compiled/atmosphere/titles/010000000000100D/exefs/" and rename it to main.npdm
+3. Copy hbl.npdm to "Hekate/atmosphere/titles/010000000000100D/exefs/" and rename it to main.npdm

 ## **Creport**

 1. Go into atmosphere/stratosphere/creport
 2. Type ```make```
-3. Copy creport.nso to "Compiled\atmosphere\titles\0100000000000036\exefs" and rename it to main (No extension, just main)
+3. Copy creport.nso to "Hekate\atmosphere\titles\0100000000000036\exefs" and rename it to main (No extension, just main)
 4. Go into "devkitPro\tools\bin" and type ```npdmtool.exe Location_Where_creport.json_is_stored main.npdm```
-5. Copy the main.npdm from that folder into "Compiled\atmosphere\titles\0100000000000036\exefs"
+5. Copy the main.npdm from that folder into "Hekate\atmosphere\titles\0100000000000036\exefs"

 ## **Gag Order Icon:**